nhphan/SimpleVNChatbot/README.md

 print(tokenizer.decode(outputs [0], skip_special_tokens = True))
 ```

-Following this sequence, we will be able to build a simple chatbot that can answer basic user questions.
+Following this sequence, we will be able to build a simple chatbot that can answer basic user's questions.
 Here are some examples of input questions and the chatbot's responses:
 ![image](https://github.com/nhphan/SimpleVNChatbot/assets/96032860/6a00e505-b1dd-4a27-a2e8-c3df5a8b6e60)
 ![image](https://github.com/nhphan/SimpleVNChatbot/assets/96032860/ec554502-b843-4ef2-a3aa-587fc37ff743)